KHOmega/KH-PC-and-Linux-Setup/refined-steam-linux-setup.md

    - Will be downloaded from the `OpenKHSetup.sh` Script

 - **Protontricks (Flatpak)**
-   - Download from Discover and run once.
+   - Download and run once.

 # Setting Up OpenKH's Prefix